stratdev3/SimpleW/documentation/simplew/docs/reference/httpresponse.md

 public async ValueTask SendAsync()
 ```

-This is the proper way of sending data a client in you want to do it on your own.
+This is the proper way of sending data to a client when you want to do it on your own.

 ## DefaultContentType